ENGINEERING THE FUTURE OF STEAM.

 Engineering the future of steam in Yorkshire

 Precision engineered by Diamond Engineering (formerly CTL Seal) in Sheffield, we're re-creating a BR Standard Class 6 Steam locomotive using 21st century engineering.
-Our aim is to re-create the original engine, but make significant improvements to it's overall performance.
-Our new locomotive will be:
+Our aim is to re-create the engine using the original 1952 drawings from the National Railway Museum, but make significant improvements to it's overall performance, making it suitable to run on a modern day rail network.

 > Cleaner & Greener